JuliaGeo/Geodesy.jl/README.md

 ### Terrestrial reference systems and frames

-Coordinates for new points are measured by transferring coordinates from the datum objects by various means, as described above.
+Coordinates for new points are measured by transferring coordinates from the datum objects, as described above.
 However, how do we decide on coordinates for the datum objects themselves?
 This is purely a matter of convention, consistency and measurement.

-For example, the **International Terrestrial Reference System** (**ITRS**) is a reference system which co-rotates with the Earth so that the average velocity of the crust is zero.
+For example, the **International Terrestrial Reference System** (**ITRS**) is a reference system that rotates with the Earth so that the average velocity of the crust is zero.
+That is, in this reference system the only crust movement is geophysical.
 Roughly speaking, the *defining conventions* for the ITRS are:

-* Space is modeled as a three dimensional Euclidean affine space.
+* Space is modeled as a three-dimensional Euclidean affine space.
 * The origin is at the center of mass of the Earth (it is *geocentric*).
 * The z-axis is the axis of rotation of the Earth.
 * The scale is set to 1 SI meter.
 * The x-axis is orthogonal to the z-axis and aligns with the international reference meridian through Greenwich.
-* The y-axis is set to the cross product of the z and x axes forming a right handed coordinate frame.
+* The y-axis is set to the cross product of the z and x axes, forming a right handed coordinate frame.
 * Various rates of change of the above must also be specified, for example, the scale should stay constant in time.